 An EMI calculator is a simple and efficient tool for you to calculate your monthly liability upon taking a loan of any sort.
 It helps you to compare across interest rates and tenures as also the principal, if it is a negotiable amount, to find out the best out the best possible financial outcome while meeting your needs.
 EMI calculators have now evolved beyond this simple functions to algorithms help you to find out,

-To provide an example if Vikram today wants to seek a personal loan, he can approach, let us assume, an ICICI bank, HDFC bank and AXIS bank.
+To provide an example if George today wants to seek a personal loan, he can approach, let us assume, an ICICI bank, HDFC bank and AXIS bank.
 He can contact them and explore his eligibility as well as the interest he needs to pay for a specific principal and tenure.
-Now let us also assume that Vikram is flexible and has three choices of principal as well as three choices of tenure to find out a best case EMI.
-If so, then he will have to make 3PX3TX3B enquiries taking into account three choice scenarios for principal, tenure and banks.
+Now let us also assume that George is flexible and has three choices of principal as well as three choices of tenure to find out a best case EMI.
+If so, then he will have to make 3PX3TX3B enquirers taking into account three choice scenarios for principal, tenure and banks.
 An EMI calculator completely skips these unnecessary steps by quickly helping check every scenario within minutes whether on a website or through an app.

-Now if we look at a more complicated case where Vikram has a set salary, working in a recognized/unrecognized company, having a set of existing liabilities and other factors.
+Now if we look at a more complicated case where George has a set salary, working in a recognized/unrecognized company, having a set of existing liabilities and other factors.
 He also wants to check across, let us assume, the above mentioned banks as well as IndusInd, Kotak Mahindra, Citibank, HSBC, Standard Chartered as well as lenders like Fullerton, Bajaj Finserv and Tata Capital.
 Now he has a scenario set stretching into dozens of options.
-An EMI calculator effectively removes all the confusion by presenting the best possible options across these banks as per the exact requirement of Vikram.
+An EMI calculator effectively removes all the confusion by presenting the best possible options across these banks as per the exact requirement of George.